 Our revenue growth has been driven primarily by the increasing number of clients.
 We have three types of clients: (i) high net worth individuals, (ii) enterprises affiliated with high net worth individuals and (iii) wholesale clients, primarily local commercial banks and branches of national commercial banks which distribute wealth management products to their own clients.
-Our core business is distribution of wealth management products to high net worth individuals, which contributed to 81.2% and 81.5% of our total revenues in 2009 and 2010, respectively.
+Our core business is distribution of wealth management products to high net worth individuals, which contributed to 81.2%, 81.5% and 83.3% of our total revenues in 2009, 2010 and 2011, respectively.
 Therefore, the number of our high net worth individual clients is a key factor affecting our results of operations.
 In addition, an increasing number of high net worth individual clients may also result in a growing number of enterprise clients, as many high net worth individuals in China own or control small and medium enterprises.

 We refer to the high net worth individuals and enterprises registered with us and the wholesale clients that have entered into cooperation agreements with us as our "registered clients" and those registered clients who purchase wealth management products distributed by us during any given period as "active clients" for that period.
-Despite the global financial crisis starting in 2008, the cumulative number of our registered clients increased from 6,606 as of December 31, 2008 to 9,641 as of December 31, 2009 and to 16,296 as of December 31, 2010, while the number of our active clients increased from 1,065 in 2008 to 1,235 in 2009 and to 1,631 in 2010.
+The cumulative number of our registered clients increased from 9,641 as of December 31, 2009 to 16,296 as of December 31, 2010 and to 27,144 as of December 31, 2011, while the number of our active clients increased from 1,235 in 2009 to 1,631 in 2010 and to 3,095 in 2011.
 Although we generate no revenue from those registered clients who currently do not purchase products we distribute, with an increasing number of registered clients, we have the opportunity to provide wealth management services and recommend products to a greater number of high net worth individuals, enterprises and wholesale clients and accordingly may convert more registered clients into active clients.
 An increase in the number of active clients has contributed significantly to the growth of the total value of the products distributed by us.
 We expect that the number of active clients will continue to be a key factor affecting our revenue growth.
 The number of new clients we may develop is affected by the breadth of our coverage network.
 As we expand our coverage network, we expect to increase our capacity and capability to cultivate and serve new clients, which may result in an increase in the number of new registered and active clients.